Need to talk? Call 1800 882 436.

 beginning of content

-A miscarriage can be a time of great sadness for the father as well as the mother.
-It's important to acknowledge your loss and to take time to look after yourself, as well as your partner.
-There are a number of support services available if you need them.
+A miscarriage can be a time of great sadness for both the person carrying the pregnancy and their partner.
+If you were not the pregnant partner, it is still important to acknowledge your loss and to take time to look after yourself, as well as your partner.

 Looking after yourself